Draya Celebrates Six Months Of Secret Romance With Tyrod Taylor?

 Recently, Draya revealed she purchased her first home in the Los Angeles area, all on her own.
 When fans tried to demean Draya by suggesting she bought the home with “child support” money, she quickly shut them down adding she doesn’t receive a dime in support.
 The reality TV star shares a son with Scandrick and has an older son named Kniko.

-Draya is also celebrating 10 years on her bikini business, Mint Swim.
-Congrats to her!
+Draya is currently celebrating 10 years on her bikini business, Mint Swim.
+The former Basketball Wives star also revealed this week that she’s set to launch a jewelry collaboration with brand 8 Other Reasons.

 What do you think of Draya and Tyrod as a secret couple?